OCA/partner-contact/partner_relation/README.rst

 Usage
 =====

-On the form view of a partner, in the *Relations* tab, you can view and create the relations of this partner.
+To view and update relations of a partner, open its form view and go to the *Relations* tab.

 Credits
 =======